devoteamgcloud/terraform-provider-looker/docs/resources/user_attribute.md

 ### Optional

 - `default_value` (String) Default value for when no value is set on the user.
+- `hidden_value_domain_whitelist` (String) Destinations to which a hidden attribute may be sent.
+Once set, cannot be edited.
+If updated, the user_attribute will be recreated.
 - `user_can_edit` (Boolean) Users can change the value of this attribute for themselves.
 - `user_can_view` (Boolean) Non-admin users can see the values of their attributes and use them in filters.
 - `value_is_hidden` (Boolean) If true, users will not be able to view values of this attribute.